kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 of 1 bit (in the terms of the original networking setting).
 That is isomorphic to (unweighted) fair queuing!
 The weighted versions, still with miniscule quanta, are also isomorphic.

+#### Avoiding Disastrous Lockout

+We want to allow admins to edit the configuration, but we do not want these edits to be able to cause critical problems.
+The critical problems are locking out administrators.
+That would include locking out secondary requests in service of such primary requests.
+By "locking out" we mean a total stop or an extreme slowdown.
+We favor the approach of identifying a category of critical requests and ensuring that they are not held up by this feature.
+This approach requires answering two questions: how do we identify the requests that must be let through, and what feature(s) of the configuration and behavior cause such requests to always get through?

+The likely way to identify the requests to always let through is by user group.
+The group `system:masters` is a good place to start.
+It might not be enough; some relevant secondary requests might not be in this user group.
+To add those we might define an additional group that always gets through, perhaps something like `system:secondary`.

+There are two approaches to adjusting the config&behavior definitions to make the critical requests always get through: by direct stipulation in the behavior of the filter, or by stipulating that certain configuration objects always exist.

+The direct stipulation approach is to simply preface the proposal with a statement that any request meeting the identification test just discussed is not subject to priority and fairness control but rather is immediately executed and is not counted against any concurrency limit.

+The other approach is based on requiring some configuration objects to exist.
+There are a few different ways to do this, in varying degrees of tension with the desire to let admins do whatever they want with configuration objects.
+A high tension approach would be to stipulate that a particular FlowSchema must always exist, with matching rules that identify the critical requests and with logically-top matching precedence and referring to a PriorityLevelConfiguration that also must always exist and always be marked as exempt.
+A slightly more flexible version would not fix any particular PriorityLevelConfiguration but instead allow admins to make any desired changes in those; this would require our implementation to update the mandated FlowSchema as necessary to keep it referring to an exempt PriorityLevelConfiguration (with some useful definition of what happens while there is none such).
+An even less interventionist approach would start by moving the responsibility for saying "exempt" from priority levels to flow schemas; any exempt flow schema is relieved of the responsibility to identify a priority level.
+In this approach the mandated flow schema says it is exempt, and we thus do not have a problem with fixing or tracking a corresponding priority level.

 ### Test Plan